-Note: U.S. Schedules C or C-EZ are not allowed as a substitute for Massachusetts Schedule C.
+Note: U.S. Schedule C is not allowed as a substitute for Massachusetts Schedule C.

 Line 6b.
 Farm Income or Loss

 If you operate a farm as an individual or cooperative, enter in line 6b the amount of income or loss from operating a farm from U.S. Schedule F, Profit or Loss from Farming, line 34.
 Enclose a copy of U.S. Schedule F. Complete a pro forma U.S. Schedule F to report Massachusetts differences, such as bonus depreciation.